cliffordlab/cliffordlab.github.io/ethics.md

 Provide the actual deadline (date and time in my local time zone) by when I need to submit it.

-Aim for 1-2 pages depending on the importance of the position.
+Aim for 1-2 pages, depending on the importance of the position.
 Brevity is key, but don’t miss any of the points above!
 Please try to get this to me at least 3 weeks before the deadline in case I’m travelling.
-It takes about 1-2 hours to craft a good reference even with all this information so I need to budget time.
+It takes about 1-2 hours to craft a good reference, even with all this information, so I need to budget time.

 Don’t worry about getting any details wrong - I’ll definitely be changing them to reflect my realistic views on you.
 I’m English, so I can’t be hyperbolic and over-effusive in your reference, and I’ll delete any exaggerations, so please be truthful and balanced (but not modest) and it’ll save us all time.
-I’ll note my cultural bias (to under- rather than over-state) so the reader knows how to normalise your reference against the other hyperbolic ‘future world leader’ references they receive).
+I may note my cultural bias (to under- rather than over-state) so the reader knows how to normalise your reference against the other hyperbolic ‘future world leader’ references they receive).